IoT Healthcare: What the Future Holds for the Healthcare Industry

 IoT healthcare devices have been introduced in various forms.
 You can find various types of heart rate, temperature, and blood glucose level monitors on the market.
 Medical devices can collect valuable data and provide doctors with extra insights into symptoms and any human body malfunctions.
 This helps to identify issues before they become critical, and doctors are able to deliver medical help earlier.
 These devices are a real game-changer for the healthcare industry.

 Population aging fuels our need for IoT healthcare.
 According to the World Populations Prospects study by the United Nations, the number of people aged 60 years and over surpassed 962 million globally in 2017.
 This number is projected to double by 2050 and more than triple by 2100.
 The older population is growing faster than younger age groups.
 We can observe this situation across the globe.
 As life expectancy rises, so will the healthcare costs.
-This is where IoT can help, by reducing the cost of healthcare services.
+This is where IoT-enabled software development services can help to reduce the cost of healthcare.

 Early applications of the medical IoT include smart beds.
 These detect when a patient occupies it, tries to get up, or leaves the bed.
 These beds can control the pressure and support applied to the patient, reducing the risk of bed sores.